justin-marian/query-language/README.md

 ## Table Structure

-The `Table` data structure is built to handle tabular data, consisting of `String` cells arranged in rows and columns.
+The `Table` data structure is built to handle tabular data, consisting of `String` cells arranged in rows and columns, the first column names the element types: `Table (columnNames: Line, tabular: List[List[String]])`.
 Each column in a table has a name to make it easier to work with the data.
 Main ways to represent a row:

 ```scala
     type Line = List[String]